-Things business owners love: early client payments, great testimonials, and tax benefits.
+Things agency owners love: early client payments, great testimonials, and tax benefits.
 The first two often come down to good luck, but the first can be achieved with an S Corporation business structure.
 Shareholders bear the brunt of income and losses, and with an allowance of up to 100 shareholders, you stand to make more capital and less stress!

 Limited Liability Company

 The concept of Limited Liability Companies (or LLCs) was born in 1977, making this the youngest business structure.
 Like the children of corporations and partnerships, LLCs have the option not to pay federal taxes and instead list profits and losses on the owners’ tax returns.
 They also offer the benefits of liability protection.

 Take control of your taxes

 If you’re reading this, that means you’re still awake, so congratulations!
 Yes, the detail behind business structures is pretty dry, but it can have a significant impact on your tax and your bank balance in general.